 Completable Future And Vavr

-For the second Hackathon, I didn’t find out anything too interesting to work on, so I picked some refactoring at the last minute.
+For the second Hackathon in July 2022, I didn’t find out anything too interesting to work on, so I picked some refactoring at the last minute.
 It was about Completable Future in Java.
 However, one day later, my colleague convinced me that I should try something cooler, so I started to work on Vavr integration, an object-functional library.

 If you are familiar with the Completable